ezraermy/hello_microverse/README.md

 # Hello Microverse

     This is a pull request.
 I:
-    * created branches with different base branches.
+    - created branches with different base branches.
+    - Followed GitHub flow.
+    - Added a descriptive and easy to understand README
+    - Added a HTML file
+    - Added a CSS File
+    - Added a h1 text of "Hello Microverse"

 ## Built With